tkubica12/azure-workshops/d-azure-show/README.md

 # Low-code
 1. On DB comment on Power Platform components
-2. Click on PowerBI, download file and open it in PowerBI desktop
+2. Click on PowerBI, download file and open it in PowerBI desktop, Connect with Microsoft Account (not Windows account)
 3. Add Customer data, create table with company and name.
 Add multi-row card with other details on clicked customer
 4. Click on Power Apps, Get Started (but do not finish wizard due to limitations in our internal tenant)
 5. Open make.powerapps.com and connect Azure SQL